FlerBaDet/BrendanKane_GameDesignPortfolio/README.md

 #### Klarisse's Keep
 Created by myself on the Unity Engine, textures are taken from the internet.
 In this project I learned how to design an environment, by working with Terrain, Trees, and Modeling.
 All modeling was done in 3DS Max.
+Most of the code was provided by Niagara College, I created some of my own scripts/adjusted scripts to make them work for my project.

 [![WATCH](https://i9.ytimg.com/vi_webp/pX8qDFkjq6s/mq1.webp?sqp=CLi-x50G-oaymwEmCMACELQB8quKqQMa8AEB-AH-CYAC0AWKAgwIABABGGUgXChLMA8=&rs=AOn4CLBex3i6jtbOZ4xA1ujyrZwZa9hzsQ)](https://youtu.be/pX8qDFkjq6s)